Windows Store app Development Snack: Lock screen image pain

 Image reference "ClusterGroup.png": The image "\ClusterGroup.png" has an ABGR value "0x9BFEFEFE" at position (8, 0) that is not valid.
 The pixel must be white (##FFFFFF) or transparent (00######).

 Huh?!
 My image is white & transparent!
-Using the awesomely improved graphic editor in Visual Studio 2012 I went to check the pixel (column 8, row 0) in the error message.
-I used the eye dropper tool to get the colour into the right hand window and sure enough it isn’t white.
-It is a grey colour used to anti-alias the image.
-(This has been reported to SyncFusion – but no response at time of publishing)
+Using the awesomely improved graphic editor in Visual Studio 2012, I went to check the pixel (column 8, row 0) from the error message.
+I used the eyedropper tool to get the color into the right-hand window, and sure enough, it isn’t white.
+It is a grey color used for anti-aliasing.
+(This has been reported to Syncfusion – but there was no response at the time of publishing.)

 image

-The problem is this is not valid you can either have:
+The problem is that this isn’t valid—you can only have: